maheshsabnis/Net5TrainingDXC/readme.md

 	- Manage the relationships across tables using Entity Relationships

 - ASP.NET Core Web App DI Improvements w.r.t.
 EF Core 5, i.e. DbConetxtFactory

+# Creating Custom Middleware

+Custom Middleware is a method in a class having following rules The class must be constructor injected with RequestDelegate  delegate The class must have an Invoke() or InvokeAsync() method that accepts the HttpContext as input parameter This method contains business logic of middleware and this method will be auto-invoked by the RequestDelegate The RequestDelegate accept the input parameters as HttpContext, that why it calls the Invoke() or InvokeAsync() method.
+Create a class that contains an extension method for IApplicationBuilder The IApplicaitonBuilder contains Use () method to register the Custom Middleware, which is a  class that represents the Custom-Middleware class containing Invoke() or InvokeAsync() method and having RequestDelegate as constructor injected.
+Filters Vs Middlewares
+Filters are available only for MVC Controllers and APIControllers Any global logic in ASP.NET Core to be written only for API and MVC Controllers during request processing then write it into filters.
+If a global logic to be written for MVC and API Controllers and also for Razor Pages, then write such logic in Middlewares

 # Hands-on-Labs